If you need to contact us about the May 2021 Elections:

 Helpline: 01629 761335

-2021 Derbyshire Dales District Council by-elections in the Wirksworth and Masson wards.Two district by-elections will take place this year.
+2021 Derbyshire Dales District Council by-elections in the Wirksworth and Masson wards.Two district by-elections took place this year on 6 May 2021.
 One for one of the seats in the Wirksworth ward and another for one of the seats in the Masson ward

 Notice of Poll - Wirksworth Ward

 Statement of Persons Nominated - Wirksworth Ward